 Spiritual fasting means abstaining from something in an effort to draw near to God.
 Many people associate fasting with food, but you might find that fasting from television, social media or other things are more effective.
 By fasting, you free up your energy, attention and time for God and his Word.
 If you do want to attempt fasting from food, make sure you speak to a healthcare provider first and fast in moderation appropriate to your condition.

 These are just some habits you can incorporate into life to boost your spiritual health.
 If you are dealing with recovery from drug or alcohol addiction, you might also be able to use some of these habits to help you face cravings or deal with triggers.
 If you’re struggling right now with an addiction or substance abuse, don’t struggle alone.
-You can call us today and speak to a caring, Christian counselor about treatment options.
+You can call us today and speak with a caring, Christian counselor about treatment options.